Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 Create a detailed training plan

-A rigorous planning is the key to minimizing stress before a race.
+Rigorous planning is key to minimizing stress before a race.
 Take the time to develop a training plan tailored to your level and goals.
-Include specific sessions for each discipline of the triathlon: swimming, cycling, and running.
-Make sure to balance the intensity of the workouts to avoid overtraining while making progress.
+Include specific sessions for each triathlon discipline: swimming, cycling, and running.
+Make sure to balance training intensity to avoid overtraining while progressing.

-Structure your training to develop your skills in the three disciplines.
+Structure your training to develop your skills in all three disciplines.
 For example, dedicate certain days to swimming, others to cycling, and alternate with combined sessions to improve your transitions.
-Also include rest days to allow for optimal recovery, essential to avoid injuries.
+Also include rest days to allow optimal recovery, essential to avoid injuries.

-Prepare a calendar with the key steps before the race
+Prepare a schedule with key milestones before the race

 • The key training sessions